Best wood lathes for your workshop

 Wood lathes are essential when you want to design wood products and give them a touch of class.
 However, before you purchase a wood lathe, you have to consider certain factors, including the space you will be using for your project, the kind of projects you will be undertaking, and the amount you are willing to spend on such a machine.

-The Shop Fox W1704 is an essential benchtop lathe, but the alignment will most probably frustrate you.
+The Shop Fox W1704 is an essential benchtop lathe, but the alignment will probably frustrate you.
 Grizzly Industrial G0462-16″ x 46″ Wood Lathe is a good product, but you have to ensure you only use it to tackle small projects.
 Finally, the Laguna Tools Revo Lathe is the newest kid on the block.
 Although the product has an insane price tag, it will serve you effectively and make you happy.